Skip to Content

 Ear blocked after swimming?

 It doesn't matter how old you are, swimming and playing in the water is a lot of fun - however, it can lead to water getting stuck in your ear.
-This can result in a fullness feeling in your ear canal and/or a feeling that you have water swishing around in your ear - similar to a tickle in your ear.
+This can result in a fullness feeling in your ear canal and/or a feeling that you have water swishing around in your ear - similar to a trickle in your ear.

 Water in ears symptoms